 It can take some babies a bit of time to get used to lying on their tummy, so try putting some toys out within easy reach and propping your baby up a bit by putting a small, rolled-up towel under their arms.
 If they still seem unsure, that’s okay, some babies just don’t like being put on their tummies and that’ll change as they continue to develop week by week.

-By 3 months of age, your little one will show some real developments in their speech, language, and communication skills, showing excitement at the sound of voices, the bath water running or even footsteps approaching.
+By three months of age, your little one will show some real developments in their speech, language, and communication skills, showing excitement at the sound of voices, the bath water running or even footsteps approaching.

 They’ll copy the movements, facial expressions and sounds of others and start blowing raspberries, so get your tissues ready!

-Most babies begin teething by the 6-month mark, and they’ll start sucking and chewing on anything and everything.
+Most babies begin teething by the six-month mark, and they’ll start sucking and chewing on anything and everything.
 At the same time, you’ll be ready to begin weaning.
 Bring on the soft finger foods and mush – it’s messy, but also lots of fun!

 Get ready to be kept on your toes because your baby will probably start crawling or shuffling around the house on their bottom during these months.
 Make sure that your home is baby-proofed and that they have a safe space to explore.